Pramad712/Shortest-Paths/README.md

 ## Key:

-### Green: Start Position
+### Green: Start Cell

-### Red: End Position
+### Red: End Cell

-### Gold: Wall
+### Gold: Walls

 ### Orange: Nodes that the program processed, but aren't in the shortest path.

 ### Blue: Nodes that are in the shortest path.

-### Length: A decimal/integer that shows the distance between the shortest path between the start and end nodes that avoids the walls.
-Going one unit north, east, south, or west has a distance of one, but going one unit north-east, north-west, south-east, or south-west has a cost of sqrt(2).
+### Length: A decimal/integer that shows the size of the shortest path between the start and end nodes.
+Going in a cardinal direction one unit has a distance of one, but going one unit intercardinally has a cost of sqrt(2).

 # Improvements
 ### • Use better hueristics to increase accuracy